 We find Italy of decades past!
 Family run hotels with a handful of rooms, trattoria with mamma in the kitchen and babbo at the cash desk, proud to serve lunch from their garden and wine from their rows of vines.
 We don’t find queues when we visit the castle of the Stupor Mundi, King and Emperor Frederick II; we wander peacefully among cobbled alleys in some of the most stunning white washed villages in the whole world.
-We eat and drink locally – there is not enough tourists for the mega food chains to cash in on our presence, and instead we lunch with the farmer and his wife,.
-Read the itinerary about this Tour of Italy, and email Isabella with any questions.
+We eat and drink locally – there is not enough tourists for the mega food chains to cash in on our presence, and instead we lunch with the farmer and his wife.
 You can be sure that a Tour of Italy to the South is going to be an unforgettable treat.

 Have you returned from an Italy Holiday and reached home feeling you haven’t actually had a holiday?
 You probably noticed how laid-back Italians are and wondered, like many visitors, how come they stroll around the piazza half the day, relaxed and chatting, and then arms linked they stroll into the bar for coffee.
 Don’t they actually work?
 If you don’t get it right it can seem as if they are the ones on an Italy Holiday and not you!